 You know them.
 They’re the ones on stage at conferences, with generic slides with a big abstract image, and one word like “customer” or “sell” in a giant-sized fonts.
 They’ll throw in the latest jargon and abbreviations – growth hacking CX, UX – but, can’t explain what they are, when you ask.

 And obviously, worst of all, they’ll pop on your Facebook feed.
 Because yep, you’ve started researching what an e-Commerce expert actually looks like, and the stalker algorithm will start following you.

 Conclusion - E-Commerce expertise

-It’s that combination of deep understanding of the online shopper, connecting all the activities that need to happen in e-Commerce, and above all, making things happen, that truly shows you what an e-Commerce expert is.
+It’s that mix of customer understanding, connecting all the activities, and above all, making things happen, that truly makes a good e-Commerce expert stand out from the rest.